twilio/calcite-kudu/README.md

 # calcite-kudu

 An Adapter for [Apache Calcite](https://calcite.apache.org/) that allows a Java service to query [Apache Kudu](https://kudu.apache.org/).
-Apache Calcite is a SQL library used in several large products within Apache Foundation to parse, optimize and execute queries and Kudu is a fast analytics database.
+Apache Calcite is a SQL library used in several large products within Apache Foundation to parse, optimize and Calcite-Kudu leverages it to execute queries against Kudu -- a fast analytics database.

 ## Usage
 Add the dependency to your project: